brandur/sorg/content/nanoglyphs/048-llms.md

 ## Confessions of a former skeptic (#skeptic)

 This is the first time I've written anything in detail about AI/LLMs.
 I figured that if you want to read about LLMs, you need only open any newspaper, magazine, or newsletter in existence and turn to the first page.
-The last few years saw birth of a whole cottage industry of a hundred thousand newly minted AI experts.
-The world doesn't need anymore LLM writers, and was trying to avoid the subject.
+The last few years saw the birth of a whole cottage industry of a hundred thousand newly minted AI experts.
+The world doesn't need any more LLM writers, and I was trying to avoid the subject.

 I avoided LLM use for a long time.
 Longer than most outside the tech industry, let alone in it.
 I gave in last year around the time Google added automatic Gemini answers to their search results.
 This wasn't something that was going away, so best to embrace it.